heymichellemac/recipe-cookbook/recipes/2024-04-22-fairy-cakes.md

 ## Method
 1. Preheat the oven to 180C.
 2. Add all the ingredients into a food processor and buzz until fluffy.
-3. Divide the mix into bun cases and bake for 12-15 mins
+3. Divide the mix into bun cases and bake for 12-15 minutes